CodecoolGlobal/diligent-academy-cicd-todo/tasks.md

 - What do you think what is the advantage of extracting the file handling logic to the `file-store.js` and pass the store to the app and the underlying functions?
 Is this pattern familiar for you?
 - Why this AppError is created?
 For what does it good for?

+## 1.1 Check the GitHub actions

+- Check the automated tests executed by GitHub actions.
+- They are failing, what is the issue?
+- Correct them in a new branch.

 ## 2. User story: Complete a TODO

 As a user I can complete a todo, so my todos can be updated.